-✓ Microdesign v1.1 — APPROVED (25 April 2026).
-Canonical doc approved after the 25/4/2026 end-to-end simulation, aligned with the Architecture v1.1 and the Dialogue on executors and distributed memory.
+✓ Microdesign — aligned with the code.
+Canonical doc approved after the end-to-end simulation, aligned with the Architecture and the Dialogue on executors and distributed memory.
 Normative reference for implementation.
-Replaces the older synapse.html (deprecated, in Italian).

 ← Documentation index Microdesign › mnest